 “STC and Farragut shot episodes at the facility just as planned until late 2014, when Farragut Films decided to move into a movie-era production.
-I made an offer to buy them out of their percentage of the sets, we agreed to an amount, and — as of January 2015 — STAR TREK CONTINUES is the sole owner of the sets we now call ‘Stage Nine’ in homage to the original soundstage at Desilu Studios.
-As of September 2016, STC has seven full-length episodes with over five-million views!
-We’ve won several awards and have been applauded by professionals, critics, and laymen alike.
-We have since expanded into the other half of the building as well, making the total size of our facility 18,500 square feet.
-The newly-added space houses the engineering and planet sets, as well as make-up, wardrobe, common areas, changing rooms, props, food preparation, etc. Exciting things are happening, and we are so privileged that you are a part of it!”
+I made an offer to buy them out of their percentage of the sets, we agreed to an amount, and — as of January 2015 — STAR TREK CONTINUES became the sole owner of the sets called ‘Stage Nine’ (in homage to the original soundstage at Desilu Studios).
+Soon, we expanded into the other half of the building as well, making the total size of our facility 18,500 square feet.
+This additional space allowed room for the engineering and planet sets, as well as make-up, wardrobe, common areas, changing rooms, props, food preparation, etc.

 Trek Continues, Inc. is a non-profit with Vic Mignogna at the helm.
 This production company is set to blaze trails across Federation space.|

 is the creation of Steven Dengler — entrepreneur, pilot, co-founder of XE.com Inc., and all-around geek.
 Dracogen is committed to making awesome things happen whenever it can.
 Besides backing some pretty amazing tech companies, it also supports fun creative projects and has a particular affinity for Child’s Play Charity.